Van Zandt County Historical Commission

 Right: July page of the Calendar.
 (Each month features a new story.)

-The 2023 Van Zandt County Historical Commission Calendar is on sale at various retailers around the county.
+The 2023 Van Zandt County Historical Commission Calendar is on sale.
 This year's theme is "Our Fascinating Past."
 The Calendar gives a short story each month on an interesting person or thing from Van Zandt County.
 Here are Van Zandt natives who were war heroes, pioneers, writers, singers, and much more.
 Learn about the roads and rails our ancestors traveled on.
 Van Zandters were famous for flying around the world solo, writing poetry, performing crazy motorcycle stunts...
 Be inspired, be amazed, by these true-life stories.

 Price: $5.
-Available at various retail establishments in the county, or you can buy them at the Van Zandt County Genealogy Library.
-Or send $5 (each), plus $2 (each) for shipping and handling, to the Van Zandt County Historical Commission, P.O.
+Available by sending $5 (each), plus $2 (each) for shipping and handling, to the Van Zandt County Historical Commission, P.O.
 Box 251, Canton TX 75103.
 For more information, email the Historical Commission at email@example.com

 You're not just buying a calendar, you're supporting the work of the Van Zandt County Historical Commission, in its mission to further historical education and preservation.
 We appreciate your support!